Blepharoplasty in West Chester, Kennett Square and Paoli, PA

 Blepharoplasty is one of the most commonly performed facial plastic surgery procedures.
 The popularity of this procedure reflects the importance of the eyes in perfecting overall appearance.
 If the appearance of the eyes causes a patient to be unhappy, they may want to consider lower eyelid blepharoplasty to improve their look and boost their confidence through a safe procedure with minimal downtime.

-Candidates for a Lower Eyelid Blepharoplasty
+Ideal Candidates for Lower Eyelid Blepharoplasty

 - Are in good overall health